 The Circles Program offers member-led engagement opportunities that leverage the expertise within and outside our community.
 Circles allow members to share information and research different issues and strategies within gender-lens philanthropy.
-Members opt-in to the circle/s of their choice such as: Film as a Tool for Social Change, Gender-Based Violence or Self-Care.
+Members opt-in to the circle/s of their choice such as: Film, Investing, Refugee, Stop Traffic, Violence Against Women & Girls, etc.

 We are proud to have members who are effective thought leaders and experts in diverse areas of interest.
 The Speakers Program aims to share the wealth of our members’ knowledge by placing them as speakers in a variety of venues where they can share their philanthropic stories and promote our mission to catalyze unprecedented resources for the advancement of women and girls.

 To request a speaker from The Speakers Program, click here.
 If you are a member and would like to join The Speakers Program, contact our Associate Director of Programs.

 The Speaker Series connects our members with external experts and thought leaders who discuss topical issues on conference calls and/or webinars.
 These valuable discussions are at the heart of our community-driven and knowledge-sharing philosophy.
 We welcome all members to suggest potential topics and/or speakers.

 Previous topics have included: